Anusha-janardhan/rg-doc/source/Features.rst

 .. image:: images/Switch_by_User_Dropdown_Menu2.png

-Once an Administrator switches into a specific Organization Unit (O.U.), they will be redirected to the My Projects page by default.
+Once an Administrator switches into a specific Organization Unit (O.U.), you will be redirected to the My Projects page by default.
 This page displays the list of projects associated with the selected O.U.

 As an Administrator, you can create both accounts and projects.
 Each project is associated with a budget, which includes a specific dollar amount funded through a grant to the organization.
 A project can utilize resources only if there is a sufficient budget to meet its forecasted requirements.